kdvolder/hello-ssl/README.md

 Enabling SSL in spring-boot is relatively easy.
 The hardest part is not the enabling in boot or configuring the app, but creating or obtaining SSL certificates.

-In this boot app we explore how to do that so that we can have a working boot app setup running SSL on localhost.
+In this sample we explore how to do that so that we can have a working boot app setup running SSL on localhost.

 Most (if not all) tutorials I have seen so far invariably end up making this work by using